The ins (and ins) of yogic chakras

 This may all sound a little intellectual – and possible unattainable – but don’t dismiss the benefit of chakra work in your yoga practice.
 Adding regular breath work (pranayama), creating locks in the body (bandhas) and introducing sound (through mantras) can all help cultivate the flow of prana internally, which can be directed to specific chakras.
 Ask your yoga teacher to help you with this.

-For yoga teachers who want to learn more about chakra theory and meditation and support students to discover a place of genuine self enquiry, Flowing Life’s 50-hour Yin yoga teacher training, Module 2: The Energy Body, begins on 1 June 2018.
+For yoga teachers who want to learn more about chakra theory and meditation and support students to discover a place of genuine self enquiry, Leonie Lockwood Yoga’s 15-hour accredited Chakras & Yin yoga teacher training begins on 4 April, 2020.
 Click here to find out more.